Bug report #13279

 diff saga_cmd_interface_v2_2_2.txt saga_cmd_interface_v2_2_0.txt > saga_diff_2_2_0_vs_2_2_2.txt

-#18 Updated by Victor Olaya almost 5 years ago
+#18 Updated by Victor Olaya about 5 years ago

 - File algdiffs.txt added